scrapjs/waveform/readme.md

 	//offset of a window to display, if undefined - the last piece of data is shown
 	offset: undefined,

-	//max amount of data to store, number of samples
-	bufferSize: 44100 * 60,

 	//how often to update display (node only)
 	framesPerSecond: 20,

 	//line or point draw style
-	line: true
+	line: true,

+	//size of a waveform data to store
+	bufferSize: 44100,

+	//canvas element to render (optional)
+	canvas: undefined

+	//...pcm-format options, see pcm-util below
 });

+var speaker = Speaker();

 //place plotter element to the DOM (optionally) document.body.appendChild(plotter.element);